 - Melt the butter in the microwave.

-- Finely chop the green part of the spring onion and add to the melted butter.
+- Finely chop the green part of the scallion and add to the melted butter.

-- Place the potatoes on a sheet pan and baste with spring onion butter.
+- Place the potatoes on a sheet pan and baste with scallion butter.

 - Place in the oven for 50 minutes to 1 hour.
 Baste with butter mixture every 20 minutes.